Course Catalog » Nursing 273B

 Does enrollment in this course require instructor approval?
 No

-Quarter(s) Offered: Fall, Winter, Spring
+Quarter(s) Offered: Fall, Winter, Spring, Summer

 Course Grading Convention: P/NP (Pass/Not Pass) or S/U (Satisfactory/Unsatisfactory), In Progress (IP, SP/UP) grading allowed, Term for final grade assignment: Spring